giufus/elasticli.rs/README.md

 ```

 ## Commands Showcase
-Instead of boring you while trying to describe how it works, here you find a few examples of commands (and sometimes the output).
+Learn by example!
+Here a few sample commands (and sometimes the output).
 I hope it is understandable enough.

 ### General